Ask a Ranger

 Registration begins in early September each year; programs take place from November through March.
 Schools must have video conferencing capability to dial the park's IP address at the scheduled time, or they can participate online via Skype.

-To register: Download the Distance Learning program information. (updated Aug.
+Download the Distance Learning program information. (updated Aug.
 8, 2013)

 Please have your students prepare thoughtful questions prior to your scheduled program.
 Questions can be emailed in advance.

 After the program, please participate in our online program evaluation to help us improve our educational efforts.

 - American Indian History and Culture, Archaeology, Biology: Animals, Biology: Plants, Conservation, Education, Environment, Geology, Government, Wildlife Biology

 - Grand Canyon, plants, animals, Conservation, Ranger, human history, careers, national park service